wojwito/mongodb-algo-trading/README.md

 # HOW TO RUN
-It's fairly basic Java code so there's not much to explain.
-Please bear in mind this is just a demo/side project and should not be used in production/enterprise environments.
+It's fairly basic Java and all the source code is attached.
+I used Maven to build it and I recommend you do the same.

 The application uses a couple of external libraries that you'll have to download and include in your classpath:

  1. JFreeChart - https://www.jfree.org/jfreechart/
  2. MigLayout - https://www.miglayout.com/

+Please bear in mind this is just a demo/side project and should not be used in production/enterprise environments.

 Enjoy!